data-and-design/data-and-design.github.io/recruiting.md

 **Data ethics and refusal**

-We design systems for managing ethics procedures like consent and opt-out for social media research, and develop conceptual frameworks for data refusal to support designers and activists in saying “no” to large-scale data collection by powerful actors.
+We design systems for managing ethics procedures like consent and opt-out for social media research, and develop design frameworks to support designers and activists in saying “no” to large-scale data collection by powerful actors.

 Example papers: